Menstrual cups can be very convenient but are not suitable for everyone and every lifestyle. Let's talk about other alternatives!

 Pros: Easy to use.
 You can forget about your periods for up to 12 hours.
 Some undies are really lovely.

 Cons: It is more expensive than the other reusable alternatives.
-Not great during heavy flow days.

 Price: €25- €40 each

 I've heard about this for the 1st time a month ago and I've never tried it.
 It seems it is really similar to reusable pads: you insert it, change them every 4-5 hours, rinse them with cold water, wash them.
-The extra step is to boil them for a few minutes after wash in order to get rid of washing powder residues.
+The extra step is to boil them for a few minutes after washing in order to get rid of washing powder residues.

 Pros: Perfect if tampons are more suitable for you.
 Organic cotton is very sustainable and you can adapt the length of the cords.